 Using cost-effectiveness as a criteria for making business decisions is prudent under virtually all circumstances.
 While many small businesses often fail to ask whether a purchase or other expense is cost effective, business proposal writing will pass this test with flying colors.
 In comparison to the cost of alternative marketing expenses, a methodical and strategic use of proposals will be among the most cost-effective business development methods available to a small business.

-- A second observation, "Small businesses often overlook the value of writing business proposals", has several implications.
+- A second observation, "Small businesses often overlook the value of writing business proposals," has several implications.

 Because proposal writing is not viewed as a primary activity by many companies, this provides an opportunity for those that prepare proposals regularly to separate themselves competitively.
 While of course the goal of any proposal is to obtain a business contract from the process, even a non-winning proposal can serve as marketing for a business.
-It is not unusual for winning bidders to need additional help later, and a company which participated (but lost) in a competitive proposal process is often subsequently contacted by other bidders to explore collaborative projects.
-In some cases this might be another proposal which requires additional qualifications that can only be met by submitting a joint bid.
+It is not unusual for winning bidders to need additional help later, and a company that participated (but lost) in a competitive proposal process is often subsequently contacted by other bidders to explore collaborative projects.
+In some cases this might be another proposal requiring additional qualifications that can only be met by submitting a joint bid.
 Another substantial value of the proposal writing process is that it forces companies to review their strengths and weaknesses as well as those of their competitors.

 - "Unsolicited proposals are frequently more successful than formally-requested proposals" is a third assessment of proposals.